m-elwin/uncloud-init/README.md

 1. The point of making a custom installer is to avoid  needing to uninstall packages after installation and instead start with a clean configuration that never had those packages in the first place.
 It's a tangled web, but cloud-init brings in netplan.io, and part of this build's goal is to avoid netplan.

+# Files:
+test/99-installer.cfg An example configuration file, used for testing